-The amounts of retirement benefit plans of some subsidiaries with an established retirement benefits trust are recorded to expenses

-Past service cost is amortized using mainly the straight-line method over a certain number of years (14 years), which is within the average remaining service periods of employees at the time when the service cost was incurred.
+The amounts of retirement benefit plans of some subsidiaries with an established retirement benefits trust are recorded to expenses the average remaining service periods of employees at the time when the service cost was incurred.
 Actuarial gains or losses are amortized from the fiscal year that starts after the accrual of the gains or losses using the straight-line method over a certain number of years (mainly 9 to 14 years) within the average remaining service periods of the employees who will receive the benefits.